vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 together. //20//

-*teṣāṁ samaṣṭ irūpeṇa parāśaktis tu mātṛkā * //20//
+*teṣāṁ samaṣṭirūpeṇa parāśaktis tu mātṛkā * //20//

 The *śrīvidyā* as supreme power \( *parā śakti* \) made up of the coalescence of Śiva and Śakti appears thus as the mother of all the deities and of the cosmos, which issues from her.
 The term describing this creative aspect is *mātṛkā* , which denotes also the fi fty phonemes of the Sanskrit alphabet taken together, that is, the totality of the Word \( *mātṛkā* can also designate one of these phonemes, being in that case a synonym of *varṇa* or *akṣara* \).